 - Gestational Week 11

 The fetus moves a lot!
 In fact, in the ninth week after conception, the fetus does not usually stay still for more than 13 minutes at a time!
-Tooth buds start developing, as do male and female genitalia.
+Male and female genitalia start developing.

 - PCW 10iPost-Conception Week